aws-samples/aws-modernization-with-tigera/content/10_prerequisites/iamrole.md

 {{% notice info %}}
 Starting from here, when you see command to be entered such as below, you will enter these commands into Cloud9 IDE.
 You can use the **Copy to clipboard** feature (right hand upper corner) to simply copy and paste into Cloud9.
 In order to paste, you can use Ctrl + V for Windows or Command + V for Mac.

+If you are running this workshop at an AWS hosted event, please note that there will be an IAM role created for you.
+Please ignore this step if you are runnining this at an AWS hosted event.
 {{% /notice %}}

 1. Follow [this deep link to create an IAM role with Administrator access.](https://console.aws.amazon.com/iam/home#/roles$new?step=review&commonUseCase=EC2%2BEC2&selectedUseCase=EC2&policies=arn:aws:iam::aws:policy%2FAdministratorAccess)